timharris0720/Defo-Not-Prism-I-Am-A-Cube/README.md

-DEFO NOT PRISM I AM CUBEEE
+# DEFO NOT PRISM I AM CUBEEE
+this fork adds the ability to download the required java version for modpacks (currently windows only)
 ## Installation

 <a href="https://repology.org/project/prismlauncher/versions">